 - have stories and examples of how the processes and tools we offer make a real, tangible difference in the lives of people and communities around the world.

 The other key reason for our growth is our decentralised structure and insistence on giving away as much as possible (resources, authority, responsibility).
 99% of the people involved in TWNAF around the world do so on a volunteer basis, which means that there is a significantly deeper buy-in and engagement with the content and culture than a paid, structured organisation that primarily retains their people through the size of the paycheck they offer.

 We believe that culture is the strongest force we have to deal with, so we use two main tools to bring about culture shifts: training and communities of practice.
 Our goal is to bring about six main culture shifts:

 - From a self-orientation to an orientation on God / a clear set of absolute norms: Children and parents should remind each other daily that they are on God’s mission / the mission defined by their clear set of absolute norms, and discuss in the evening how they managed to stay on that mission instead of their own during the day.

 - From worldly values to Kingdom / morally superior values: The family should be intentional in choosing Kingdom / moral values so that the worldly values of money, sex, power and media don’t dominate their lives.
 Each family should have at least four clear values they live from.

-- From self-love to selfless love: Love is not an exchange; love is to give, without any expectation of receiving anything in return.
+- From self-love to selfless love: Love is not an exchange; love is to give, without expecting to receive anything in return.
 Full stop.
 Truly selfless love never says “I love you” without being prepared to serve the beloved, sacrificially and selflessly.

 - From passive parenting to intentional and empowering fathering: Shifting your parenting approach from reactive and doing the bare minimum to keep the child alive, to being intentional about giving them focused, quality attention — even scheduling in time slots on a daily basis if necessary — and engaging in activities that empower and uplift the child.